Parent Counseling

 Soon, you realize you’re sort of also throwing a fit.
 How did you end up yelling?

-You feel bad, then you feel frustrated, with yourself and probably even your kiddo.
+You feel bad, then you feel frustrated, with yourself and probably even your child.
 How to even recover from that?
 Seems like everyone else has this handled.

-Even if you’ve tried therapy for just your kid and reading every parenting book out there, it can be really helpful to have your own time with a counselor to better understand who you want to be as a parent and what gets in your way.
-This just isn’t something the counselor for your kiddo can get into with you.
+Even if you’ve tried therapy for just your kid and reading every parenting book out there, it can be really helpful to have your own time with a parenting therapist to better understand who you want to be as a parent and what gets in your way.
+This just isn’t something the counselor for your child can get into with you.

 You’ll know when you need a break, a kind word to yourself, or if there’s something that just really gets you going from 0 to 100.